azrielbsi/Announcement-Anime/README.md

 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">A call for a family meeting seems to annoy Akihiko, but despite his numerous attempts to get out of it, he winds up going</p>
+<p align="center">A call for a family meeting seems to annoy Akihiko, but despite his numerous attempts to get out of it, he winds up going.
+Afterwards, Misaki and Akihiko head to a hot springs for a little relaxation, but wind up meeting up with Akihiko's father instead.</p>
 </td>
 </tr>
 </table>